One-Nexus/Synergy/README-new.md

 <div class="foo foo-buzz" id="bar">...</div>
 ```

-In order to achieve the following result:
+If you wanted to achieve the following result:

 ```html